Khmeimim Air Base: Drone attacks

 On 24 April, the airbase was targeted by another wave of drones in a swarm attack.
 Russian forces reported they had intercepted and destroyed several "small-size unidentified airborne targets" while they approached the base.

 On 30 June, Russian air defences repelled another drone attack on the base, shooting down multiple unidentified unmanned aerial vehicles.
 During July and August 2018, the airbase was targeted by multiple drone attacks, all were repelled.
-In August 2018, a total of 47 drones had been shot down by Russian air defenses.
+In August 2018, a total of 47 drones were reported shot down by Russian air defenses.
 50 drones were shot down in September–October 2018.

-Three more attacks occurred in August 2019.
+There were three more attacks in August 2019.

-Air defense and electronic warfare systems deployed at Russia's Hmeymim air base in Syria have shot down or disabled over 100 drones during terrorists’ attempted attacks on the military facility over the past two years, Defense Ministry Spokesman Major-General Igor Konashenkov said on September 27, 2019.
+Air defense and electronic warfare systems deployed at Russia's Hmeymim air base in Syria have shot down or disabled over 100 drones during terrorists' attempted attacks on the military facility over the past two years, Defense Ministry Spokesman Major-General Igor Konashenkov said on 27 September 2019.

-On January 19, February 3 and 11, June 22 and July 11, 2020, and also on September 27, 2021 Russian air defense systems repelled drone attacks.
+On 19 January 3 and 11 February 22 June and 11 July 2020, and also on 27 September 2021 Russian air defense systems repelled drone attacks.

+On 18 February 2025, the Khmeimim Air Base was reportedly attacked with drones.
+While no group immediately claimed responsibility, a Russian milblogger claimed that Hay'at Tahrir al-Sham was behind the attack.
+The Russian nor the Syrian interim governments confirmed these reports.

+Status after the fall of Assad

+On 7 December 2024, during a Syrian opposition offensive which ultimately toppled the Assad regime, TheWarZone magazine reported signs of possible evacuation at the airbase.
+Multiple large transport aircraft arrived at the base, including three Il-76s and one An-124.
+One An-72 is typically forward based there.
+The Russian contingent at base evacuated air defense systems to the port of Tartus.
+As of October 2025, the Russian military remains in control of Khmeimim Air Base and its naval base in Tartus, with its future uncertain.
+Syria's new leader, Ahmed al-Sharaa, said both Iran and Russia are important partners for Syria, and expressed a desire to maintain positive relations with both.